SalesforceCommerceCloud/commerce-sdk-isomorphic/README.md

  ```
 ### ECMAScript Modules

-Applications that run on Node.js v13 and above can import commerce-sdk-react as [ECMAScript Modules](https://nodejs.org/docs/latest-v13.x/api/esm.html#esm_ecmascript_modules).
+Applications that run on Node.js v13 and above can import commerce-sdk-isomorphic as [ECMAScript Modules](https://nodejs.org/docs/latest-v13.x/api/esm.html#esm_ecmascript_modules).
-You can import the SDK using `import CommerceSdkReact from "commerce-sdk-react";` syntax on Node.js v13 and above.
+You can import the SDK using `import sdk from "commerce-sdk-isomorphic";` syntax on Node.js v13 and above.
 Node will treat the files ending with `.mjs` as ES module by default or when the nearest parent package.json file contains a top-level field "type" with a value of "module".
 Refer to [Enabling ECMAScript Modules](https://nodejs.org/docs/latest-v13.x/api/esm.html#esm_enabling) for additional information to enable ES module support.

 For Node.js v12 and below only `require` is supported.